sahildua2305/duckduckgo-ia-search/README.md

 # DuckDuckGo Instant Answers Search (for Slack)

-Slash command for searching Instant Answers right from the chat window on Slack
+Slash command for searching Instant Answers right from the chat window on Slack :speech_balloon:
 > Search results will be visible to you only

 ### Usage